athomasq/athomasq.github.io/categories/hikari/syndicates-for-investors.md

 <br/>

-**What do you invest in?**
+**9. What do you invest in?**

 I invest in very early stage (pre-seed and seed) tech companies, primarily in North America, with some in Europe.
 I have a preference for B2B companies, mostly software and data, platforms and infrastructure, vertical saas, marketplaces, AI/ML etc -- these are sectors where I have good dealflow as well as genuine expertise.
 I have developed (and continue to develop) detailed investment theses in each of these areas.

 I avoid most consumer startups.
 I also avoid sectors where I don't have sufficient expertise or experience: this includes healthcare, pharma, biotech, gaming, hardware, cybersecurity and crypto.

-My investment philosophy can be summed up in a single sentence: I invest in founders of impeccable character and exceptional ability, solving meaningful problems, often with genuine technical innovation, in markets with strong macro tailwinds, building businesses with compounding structural advantages, that are nonetheless underappreciated by other investors.
+My investment philosophy can be summed up in a single (lengthy) sentence:

+*I invest in founders of impeccable character and exceptional ability, solving meaningful problems, often with genuine technical innovation, in markets with strong macro tailwinds, building businesses with compounding structural advantages, that are nonetheless underappreciated by other investors.*

 (Happy to unpack this in detail over a beer, coffee or zoom).

 <br/>

-**Where do you find companies to invest in?**
+**10. Where do you find companies to invest in?**

-I consciously cultivate multiple, differentiated sources of dealflow:
+I consciously cultivate a few different sources of dealflow:

 * I write a newsletter on data, investing and startups, with nearly 5000 high-quality subscribers
 * I get a lot of referrals from my portfolio founders and their second-order connections
-* I also get a lot of referrals from VC firms who send companies my way
+* I also get a lot of referrals from VC firms and later-stage investors
 * I have a growing reputation as an former founder turned angel, especially outside the Bay Area ecosystem
 * I've built a network of co-investors -- angels, pre-seed funds etc -- who share dealflow with me
 * I have a strong personal brand as an expert on all things data